Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 19.48.16 UTC
+- WIB: Kamis, 3 Oktober 2024 20.30.46 UTC
-- WITA: Kamis, 3 Oktober 2024 20.48.16 UTC
+- WITA: Kamis, 3 Oktober 2024 21.30.46 UTC
-- WIT: Kamis, 3 Oktober 2024 21.48.16 UTC
+- WIT: Kamis, 3 Oktober 2024 22.30.46 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature